West Valley City DUI Defense Lawyer

 The type of vehicle in question can actually influence the DUI charges.
 Notably, the BAC cut-off for most drivers is .08% — but the threshold BAC for commercial drivers is dramatically lower at .04%.

-DUIs, like other offenses, are subject to their own list of aggravating factors that can worsen a sentence.
+DUI, like other offenses, is subject to its own list of aggravating factors which can worsen a sentence.
 These aggravating factors include DUI with a child in the vehicle, reckless driving, and DUI with a high BAC (above .16%).

 Even without any aggravating factors, DUI penalties can be very harsh — and they only become harsher as incidents accumulate.
 It should be noted that the fees for DUI vary by court.